Farman Salmanov Surgut Airport: 2001–present

 In 2001, Surgut Airport is open for international flights.
 The first flight was made by the airline "Utair" UT 777 - Kyiv (Boryspil).

 In 2003, overhaul of the runway.

 In 2004, full commissioning of the airport complex of the Surgut airport.

-In 2007, opening of the telescopic ladder "Thyssen Krupp Airport Systems".Putting into operation of an automated vehicle access control system to the station square.
+In 2007, opening of the telescopic ladder "Thyssen Krupp Airport Systems", putting into operation an automated vehicle access control system to the station square.

 In 2008, Surgut airport for the first time congratulated the millionth passenger serviced during the year.

 In 2009, creation and beginning of production activity of branches.
 Formed five branches: Berezovsky, Cape Kamensky, Noyabrsk, Tazovsky, Nefteyugansk.

 In 2011, the hall of the waiting area for passengers of the international sector was built and put into operation.
 The duty-free shop "Duty-Free" opened in the international sector of the terminal.

-In 2012, Airport Surgut started servicing domestic and international long-haul wide-body aircraft Boeing-767-200, Boeing 767-300.
+In 2012, Airport Surgut started servicing domestic and international long-haul wide-body aircraft such as the Boeing 767-200 and the Boeing 767-300.

 According to the results of work in 2015, the passenger traffic of Surgut Airport (including branches of the company) amounted to 1,976,389 people, exceeding the total of 2014 by 3.8%.